Northeastern-Electric-Racing/Odysseus/odysseus/README.md

 cd ./<defconfig>
 make-current
 ```

+**Note: If failure occurs on mac or windows very early in the process, run `make nanomq-source` and try again before reporting the error.**
 You can view the `output.log` for more info.
-Now, to deploy just flash the image in `images/

 ### More on docker configuration
 The container has a directory structure as so: